 The IRB Chair, or Vice-Chair in the event that the IRB Chair is absent, will call the meeting to order, once it has been determined that a quorum is in place.
-The Chair or Vice-Chair will remind IRB members to recuse themselves from the discussion and vote where there is a conflict.
+The Chair or Vice-Chair will remind IRB members to recuse themselves from the discussion and vote where there is a conflict by reciting the conflict of interest statement at the beginning of the meeting.
 The IRB will review and discuss the IRB Minutes from the prior meeting and determine if there are any revisions/corrections to be made.
-If there are no changes to be made, the Minutes will be accepted as presented and considered final.
+If there are no changes to be made, The Chair or Vice Chair calls for a vote of the Minutes and the Minutes will be accepted as presented and considered final.
 If it is determined that revisions/corrections are necessary, the Minutes will be amended and presented at the following IRB meeting.

 The IRB reviews all submissions for initial and continuing review, as well as requests for modifications.
-The Primary and Secondary Reviewer present an overview of the research and lead the IRB through the completion of the regulatory criteria for approval in the Institutional Review Board - Protocol Review/Initial Review checklist.
+The Primary and Secondary Reviewer present an overview of the research and lead the IRB through discussion and the completion of the regulatory criteria for approval which is documented in the meeting minutes.
+The Chair, Vice Chair or Chair's designee calls for a motion on the study, and a second and asks for any other discussion before calling for a vote.
+The vote is recorded for the agenda item in the Minutes.